Events & Lectures

 Each year, the ASP recognizes the exceptional achievement in astronomy research, public outreach, and education at the Annual Awards Gala and presentation.
-The 2018 Awards Gala will be on November 10, 2018 at the DoubleTree Hilton in Burlingame.
+The 2018 Awards Gala was held on November 10, 2018, in Burlingame, CA.

 ASP2018: Advancing Astronomy for All – ASP’s 130th Annual Meeting was held September 10 – 13, 2018, in the beautiful Sonoma Wine Country for 3 days of workshops, panels, oral sessions, and poster sessions.
 View photos from the meeting.

 Founded in 1999, the Silicon Valley Astronomy Lectures are presented on six Wednesday evenings during each school year at Foothill College, in the heart of California’s Silicon Valley.
 Speakers over the years have included Nobel-prize winners, members of the National Academy of Sciences, the first woman in history to discover a planet, an astrophysicist who is an award-winning science fiction writer, and many other well-known scientists explaining astronomical developments in everyday language

 Videos of lectures (beginning with the February, 2013, lecture,) are available on the SVAL YouTube channel.

 Celebrating Stephen Hawking:How Black Holes are Not Quite Black

 A Non-technical Talk by Andrew Fraknoi at the 2018 Bay Area Science Festival

 Thursday evening, November 1, 2018, at 6:00 pm

 Scientists and science enthusiasts are mourning the passing of Stephen Hawking, one of the great minds and spirits of our time.
 In this introductory, non-technical talk, astronomer Andrew Fraknoi will briefly summarize Hawking’s life, and talk about the importance of his scientific work.